wp-plugins/adrotate/readme.txt

 == Changelog ==

-= 3.8.8 FREE =
+= 3.8.9 FREE =
 * WordPress 3.5 now the minimum requirement!
-* [fix] Invalid integer for ÒgeoÓ when saving groups in some cases
+* [change] 'Reports/' folder now created if it doesn't exist
+* [change] wp-cron jobs no longer run all at once
+* [change] Removed Broadstreet Ads button
+* [fix] Ad cycle progressing too soon when mouse hovers ads
+* [fix] Advert status count no longer serialized twice
+* [fix] Impression timer can be set to 0
+* [new] Clickable examples and tags to use in AdCode
+* [new] WP Super Cache support
+* [new] Advert status visible in AdRotate settings > Maintenance

 NOTE: Certain features are exclusive to AdRotate PRO.
-If you rely on these features please consider upgrading to [AdRotate PRO](http://www.adrotateplugin.com/features/).
+If you need these features please consider upgrading to [AdRotate PRO](http://www.adrotateplugin.com/features/).

-= 3.8.10 PRO =
+= 3.8.12 PRO =
 * WordPress 3.5 now the minimum requirement!
-* [change] Geolocation now uses wp_http_get() for its requests
+* [change] Make no requests to FreegeoIP if Geo Location is not used
+* [new] WP Super Cache support
+* [new] Optionally hide license key from users
+* [new] Advert status visible in AdRotate settings > Maintenance
+* [fix] Geo Targeting switch in Groups now works
-* [fix] Geolocation wasting requests on Admin Dashboard
+* [fix] Geo Targeting status hidden on Group management when appropriate
+* [fix] Advert status count no longer serialized twice
+* [fix] Impression timer can be set to 0

 The full changelog can be found on the [AdRotate website](http://www.adrotateplugin.com/development/).
 Get more AdRotate!
 [Get AdRotate Pro today](http://www.adrotateplugin.com/adrotate-pro/)!

 == Upgrade Notice ==

-= 3.8.8 =
+= 3.8.9 =
 * WordPress 3.5 now the minimum requirement!
-* [fix] Invalid integer for ÒgeoÓ when saving groups in some cases
+* [change] 'Reports/' folder now created if it doesn't exist
+* [change] wp-cron jobs no longer run all at once
+* [change] Removed Broadstreet Ads button
+* [fix] Ad cycle progressing too soon when mouse hovers ads
+* [fix] Advert status count no longer serialized twice
+* [fix] Impression timer can be set to 0
+* [new] Clickable examples and tags to use in AdCode
+* [new] WP Super Cache support
+* [new] Advert status visible in AdRotate settings > Maintenance

 NOTE: Certain features are exclusive to AdRotate PRO.
-If you rely on these features please consider upgrading to [AdRotate PRO](http://www.adrotateplugin.com/features/).
+If you need these features please consider upgrading to [AdRotate PRO](http://www.adrotateplugin.com/features/).

 == Screenshots ==